 - 1. OFFICE USES.
-Office development shall provide the following minimum private open space: - 25 square feet of private usable open space per 1,000 square feet of office space - Publicly accessible open space and semi-private common areas are encouraged and can contribute to the required amount of private usable open space for office uses - Common open space shall have a minimum 20-feet dimension. - 2.
+Office development over 20,000 gross square feet shall provide at least 50 square feet of usable open space per 1,000 gross square feet of new development, of which at least 25 feet must be publicly accessible. - 2.
 RESIDENTIAL.
-Residential uses shall provide the following minimum private open space: - 200 square feet of private usable open space per unit; this can be accommodated in private balconies, terraces, and other private areas as well as in semi-private common areas or publicly accessible open spaces such as courtyards, forecourts, or plazas - Common open spaces shall have a minimum 20-feet dimension - Private open spaces shall have a minimum 6-feet dimension - Residential courtyards with units facing on both sides should have a minimum 1 to 1 ratio of building facade to courtyard width. - 3.
+Residential uses shall provide at least 60 square feet of private usable open space per unit; this can be accommodated in private balconies, terraces, and other private areas, as well as in semi-private common areas or publicly accessible open spaces such as courtyards, forecourts, or plazas. - 3.
+DIMENSIONS.
+New private open space shall comply with the following standards: - Common open space shall have a minimum 20-foot length in at least one dimension. - Private open space shall have a minimum 6-foot length in at least one dimension. - Common open space areas with residential units facing on two opposite sides shall have a minimum width equal to the height of the shortest building facade facing the courtyard. - 4.
 ALTERNATIVE SPACES.
 The City may administratively authorize, as an eligible type of open space, improvements to an alleyway or easement within a square block of the project site.